Below are some of the facilities that we provide at Tibself Parish Council

 Tibshelf Parish Council established the Tibshelf Parish Cemetery at Doe Hill Lane in the early 1990s and continue to manage and maintain it.

 The Parish Council provide hanging baskets throughout the parish and boundary planters at all entrances to the village.

-Sponsorship for the baskets and the planters is invited each year
+Sponsorship for the baskets and the planters are invited each year.

 The Parish Council work with the Revd Gill Manley at St John the Baptist Church and finance the cost of providing a marching band for the Remembrance Day parade.

 The Parish Council provide a large real Christmas Tree in the centre of the village on the green opposite the shops on High Street, as well as trees on the majority of commercial properties throughout the village (with the proprietors’ permissions!) during the Christmas Season.

 They also arrange a Christmas Market, a Christmas Event with a Santa’s grotto for the children and a Christmas Carol Concert.

 The Parish Council have over the years arranged for dog bins to be installed at these listed places.

 We encourage all dog owners to be responsible and pick up after their dogs.